shaw-kunal/notes/aws.md

 ## Types of Cloud

 1. Private Cloud: Exclusively by one buisness or Organization.
-2. Public Cloud: The cloud resources (like servers and storage) are ownder and operated by a third party cloud service Provider and delivered over the internet.
+2. Public Cloud: The cloud resources (like servers and storage) are owned and operated by a third party cloud service Provider and delivered over the internet.
 3. Hybrid Cloud: Often call 'the best of both worlds' hybird cloud combine on-premises infrastructure clouds so organisationn can reap the advantage of both.

 ## Service of Cloud